NOCA Student / Instructor Handbook

 - Observers may use the bathroom in the studio.
 In this case, observers must minimize their time in the studio so as not to disrupt the class.

-- If observers are present on a hot day, the lobby door may remain open to allow air flow.
-Otherwise, the lobby door must remain closed anytime that observers are present.
+- If observers are present on a hot day, the lobby door may remain open to allow airflow.
+Otherwise, the lobby door must remain closed any time observers are present.

-- Observers may not take photos or videos during classes without explicit permission from the class instructor, and also from all people appearing in the photos, including people who may inadvertently appear in the background.
+- Observers may not take photos or videos during classes without explicit permission from the class instructor and from all people appearing in the photos, including people who may inadvertently appear in the background.

 - Observers may NOT interact with students in a class in ANY way, except under the following circumstances: